AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Introduction

 It is currently not feasible to perform production MD using a full MLIP description of the entire molecular system.
 Instead, it is necessary to use hybrid MLIP/MM schemes, where only the ligand is modeled with the MLIP, and the remainder of the system uses a classical MM force field.
 It has been found that even with a simple mechanical embedding approach, MLIP/MM can provide increased accuracy for RBFE calculations\cite{sabanes2024enhancing, sabanes_zariquiey_quantumbind-rbfe_2025}.
 In our previous work, we were limited by the fact that ANI-2x supports only eight elements and only neutral molecules.
 This led us to create our own QM dataset and develop our first MLIP, AceFF-1.0\cite{aceff_huggingface}, which we applied in a large-scale RBFE benchmark, finding improved accuracy compared to traditional force fields and previous ANI-2x results\cite{sabanes_zariquiey_quantumbind-rbfe_2025}.
 AceFF-1.1 included a larger dataset and was released on HuggingFace\cite{aceff1.1_huggingface}.
 Both of these models are freely available under the Apache 2.0 license for academic and commercial use.
-In this paper, we report the latest update to our model family, AceFF-2, which includes both more training data and an improved model architecture, TensorNet2.
-Additionally, we describe the various benchmarks we use to quickly assess model accuracy, making comparisons in accuracy with the existing MLIPs ANI-2x~\cite{ANI2x}, AIMNet2~\cite{anstine2024aimnet2}, OrbMol~\cite{orbmol_huggingface, rhodes2025orbv3atomisticsimulationscale}; semi-empirical methods g-XTB~\cite{froitzheim_g-xtb_2025}, GFN2-XTB~\cite{bannwarth_gfn2-xtbaccurate_2019}; and the MM forcefield GAFF2~\cite{wang2004development,wang2006automatic}.
-In summary, AceFF-2 offers accuracy higher than even slower models, reaching state-of-the-art on standard benchmarks, at speed.
-Because of this, we believe that it has immediate applications in drug discovery.
+In this paper, we report the latest update to our model family, AceFF-2, which includes both more training data and an improved model architecture, TensorNet2, and a faster implementation with optimized Nvidia warp kernels.
+Additionally, we describe the various benchmarks we use to quickly assess model accuracy, making comparisons in accuracy with the existing MLIPs ANI-2x~\cite{ANI2x}, AIMNet2~\cite{anstine2024aimnet2}, OrbMol~\cite{orbmol_huggingface, rhodes2025orbv3atomisticsimulationscale}, UMA~\cite{levine2025openmolecules2025omol25}; semi-empirical methods g-XTB~\cite{froitzheim_g-xtb_2025}, GFN2-XTB~\cite{bannwarth_gfn2-xtbaccurate_2019}; and the MM forcefield GAFF2~\cite{wang2004development,wang2006automatic}.
+In summary, AceFF-2 is one of the fastest models with high accuracy, because of this, we believe that it has immediate applications in drug discovery.